ptycho/ptypy/ptypy/accelerate/py_cuda/optimisation_log.md

 - So far, it mangles and shifts the addresses on the CPU, and uses the GPU to evaluate the errors
 - It's working, but there is singificant data transfers between host and device
+- Transposing the addresses for tiled version of ob/pr update is done on GPU though
 - Suggested future optimisations:
   - Implement a GPU kernel to pick the indexes from the mangled and original arrays, i.e. for the `update_addr_and_error_state` method
     - this is straightforward, just reading a line for one of the two input arrays